NOTICE OF HEARING FOR AREA PLAN COMMISSION 2/12/2021

-Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 4th day of March, 2021, for the purpose of reviewing and hearing comment on the request of The Land Trust & ProFed Federal Credit Union, 919 Sherwood Dr., Bluffton, IN 46714 for the purpose of a Development Plan.
+Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 4th day of March, 2021, for the purpose of reviewing and hearing comment on the request of Lift Off LLC, PO Box 81, Bluffton, IN 46714 for the purpose of a Residential Development Plan.

-Brief Legal: The subject property is described as 5.187 acres NE/4 28-28N-12E in Lancaster Township of Wells County.
+Brief Legal: The subject property is described as 5.36 acres NE/4 33-28N-12E in Lancaster Township of Wells County.

 Dated this 12th day of February, 2021